agiil/IT/Kirjandus.md

 [Tate2015] Tate, M. (2015).
 Off-The-Shelf IT Solutions : A practitioner's guide to selection and procurement.
 Swindon, GB: BCS, The Chartered Institute for IT.

 metoodiline, võib isegi öelda, et liiga põhjalik protseduur valmistarkvarade valimiseks ettevõttesse.
-TL;DR: kandidaatide pikk nimekiri (_long list_), lühike nimekiri (_short list_)
+TL;DR: koosta kandidaatide pikk nimekiri (_long list_), seejärel lühike nimekiri (_short list_), siis tee otsus
 {: .a}

 [Toomey2015] Toomey, M & Juiz, C (2015) To Govern IT, or Not to Govern IT?
 Communications of the ACM.